Titanotylopus: Appearance

 Like modern camels, it possessed a hump for fat storage; evidence for this is provided by the long neural spines on its thoracic vertebrae.

 Alternate classification

 While some authors have considered Gigantocamelus and Titanotylopus to be congeneric, others have maintained them separately.
 Voorhies and Corner, based on previously unreported material, documented that the two are indeed worthy of separate generic status.
-Harrison (1985) followed Voorhies and Corner in advocating the use of Titanotylopus for only T. nebraskensis, based on a lower jaw, and Gigantocamelus for G. spatula, which includes G. fricki.
+Harrison (1985) followed Voorhies and Corner in advocating the use of Titanotylopus for only T. nebraskensis, based on a lower jaw, and Gigantocamelus for G. spatulus, which includes G. fricki.
 There is a clear difference between the proximal phalanx of specimens assigned to Gigantocamelus and to Titanotylopus, based on skeletons associated with skull material.